Senate Presidency: Group Urges Desperate Northern Aspirants to Emulate Musa on Zoning

 Sunday Aborisade in Abuja

-The National Chairman of TQPIP, Dr. Ibrahim Abubakar, made the appeal in a statement made available to journalists in Abuja on Sunday.
+The National Chairman of TQPIP, Dr. Ibrahim Abubakar, made the appeal in a statement made available to journalists in Abuja, yesterday.

 He said there were news reports that except there was an urgent intervention by the APC leadership, some desperate aspirants from the north might frustrate the ruling party’s zoning arrangements for the leadership positions in the National Assembly.